istoutjesdijk/ChatCSV/README.md

 The first element of the tuple is the column name.
 The second element is the user message, which will be used to guide the translation model.
 The third element is the system message, which sets the context for the translation model.
+When you type ignore as the user message the column will be ignored completely.

 ## Example
 Given an input CSV file with columns 'column1', 'column2', 'column3', and 'column4', the script will create a new output file with additional columns containing translated content (e.g., 'column2_translated', 'column3_translated', 'column4_translated').